Time-Varying Optimization of Networked Systems with Human Preferences: Introduction

+A similar problem setup was studied in~\cite{notarnicola2020distri}; however, no constraints are considered (in fact, a gradient tracking scheme is utilized) and the user's cost is assumed to have a known quadratic structure a priori.
+We significantly extend our previous works~\cite{GP_userfeedback,OspinaSHGP2020} by considering a distributed setting and constrained problems.
 Relative to the works \cite{Online_PD,lee2016distributed} on distributed online primal-dual algorithms, we consider problems where the optimal solution set changes in time (and it is not fixed in time), and with both consensus constraints and time-varying constraints that capture operational limits of the network.
 We also analyze the network regret when the online algorithm is \emph{inexact}.
 Indeed, we can recover an asymptotic bound of $\calO(T^{\frac{1}{2}})$ as in~\cite{Online_PD,lee2016distributed} from our regret bound when the cost functions are known, the gradients are computed exactly, and the optimal solutions are not time-varying (with $T$ the number of time steps).
 Our analysis can also be utilized to extend~\cite{tang2020zeroth} to time-varying settings.
-Finally, we extend the findings of \cite{Dallanese2019_PD,bolognani2013distributed} by considering consensus-constraints (and accompanying distributed implementations), and by including shape-constrained GPs in the overall algorithmic framework.
+Finally, we extend the findings of \cite{Dallanese2019_PD,bolognani2013distributed} by considering consensus constraints (and accompanying distributed implementations), and by including shape-constrained GPs in the overall algorithmic framework.

 The remainder of this paper is organized as follows.
 Section II presents the time-varying problem, and Section III outlines the GP-based learning approach and the proposed online algorithm.
 Section IV presents the performance analysis.
 The numerical results for a demand response problem are in Section V, and Section VI concludes the paper\footnote{\textit{Notation:} Upper-case (lower-case) boldface letters will be used for matrices (column vectors); $(\cdot)^\top$ denotes transposition.
 For a given column vector $\bx \in \bbR^n$, $\norm{\bx} := \sqrt{\bx^\top\bx}$; we denote with $\mathbf{1}$ and $\mathbf{0}$ the vectors of all ones and zeros, respectively, where the dimension will be clear from the context. $\mathcal{O}(\cdot)$ refers to the big-O notation, whereas $o(\cdot)$ refers to the little-o notation.
 The max operator is defined as $[x]^+ := \max\{0, x\}$.
 The diameter of $\calX^t$ is defined as $\mathrm{diam}(\calX^t) = \max\{ \|\bx-\bx'\| \, : \, \bx,\bx' \in \calX^t \} $.
 For a given random variable $\xi \in \mathbb{R}$, $\bbE[\xi]$ denotes the expected value of $\xi$.}.